 - Institutionalised structures and recruitment processes: boards are too often comprised of volunteers with unlimited tenure, drawn from the ranks of male dominated participants, with recruitment focused on people already in the sector.

 - Lack of female participation downstream: women remain in the minority in many sports clubs, and find it hard to progress into leadership positions and become caught in a vicious circle of misrepresentation.

 - Inhospitable culture: sport’s “macho” culture, from the failure of facilities to cater for women, to stereo-typing and discrimination, puts women off participating at grass-roots level and thus progressing up the leadership ladder

 - Family-unfriendly career: women remain primary carer in most families, so the nature and timing of sports events imposes significantly on family commitments, in a sector that rarely makes childcare provisions.

 The ASC has two programs to assist in redressing this issue:

 - Sport Leadership Grants and Scholarships for Women program

-- Women in Sport Leadership Register (will be available for access in March)
+- Women in Sport Leadership Register

 For more information on these programs, please use the respective tab above.